 As of 20 October 2022's share price, the 29 September 2022 distributed a dividend of $1.21 per share produced a yield of 12.5%.
 This means that over a year, based on recent payouts, shareholders could enjoy a 12.5% return on their shares in the form of dividend payouts.

 This puts its dividend payout in the top 25% of dividend players in the Australian market.

-So it’s no surprise that FMG has made our list of the top dividends stocks on ASX.
+So it’s no surprise that FMG has made our list of the top ASX dividends stocks.

 Does Fortescue Metals Group offer shareholders a dividend reinvestment plan?

 The company provides shareholders with the option to automatically reinvest some or all of their dividends in additional shares through the FMG Dividend Reinvestment Plan.

 Participation in the reinvestment plan is entirely optional and all shareholders with an Australian or New Zealand address are eligible to participate.

 You should take your personal circumstances into account and seek personalised financial advice before undertaking any investment strategy.